 Continuation of SPAN 301, provides the student with a survey of 19th and 20th centuries.
 Significant figures and literary currents of the Hispanic world are presented.
 May be writing intensive.
-Prerequisite: 8 credits at the 200-level including SPAN 264 and SPAN 265.
+Prerequisite: 8 credits at the 200-level.
 Alternate years.

 SPAN 330.
 Topics in Advanced Hispanic Literature and Culture.
 1-6 credits.